Tomatoes in hanging baskets

 It’s vital that adequate nutrition is available for rapid growth of your leafy greens.
 Slow growth and hungry plants will produce bitter-tasting greens all round, something to be avoided at all costs.

 Once seedlings emerge, fertilise immediately with Searles Flourish Vegetable and Tomato Soluble Plant Food and then every 10-14 days afterwards.
-For increased resistance to pest and disease attacks, it’s also recommended to apply Searles Seamax Organic Fish & Kelp every fortnight.
+For increased resistance to pest and disease attacks, applying Searles Seamax Organic Fertiliser Liquid is recommended every fortnight.

 Smaller containers need more watering than larger ones.
 Water leafy greens daily to keep the soil moist and crop tastier.